-5.3 Object Detection in the Presence of Metals and Liquids
+3.3 Detection with Metals & Liquids

+Our prior multi-tag experiments were restricted to scenarios where the objects to be identified contained no metals or liquids [4].
+In some practical scenarios, however, the items to be identified can contain mixtures of non-metallic objects, as well as metallic and liquid materials, making reliable object identification more problematic.
 It is more difficult to detect metallics and liquids because they tend to interfere with and occlude radio signals, thus preventing readers from receiving accurately decodable tag responses.
-Metallic and liquid objects can also occlude other non-metallic objects and thus interfere with the detection of these as well.
+Metallic and liquid objects can also occlude other nonmetallic objects and thus interfere with the detection of these as well.

 When metals and liquids are present, the detection probabilities for solid and non-metallic objects decrease due to radio interference from the metallics and liquids.
-We observed a 4 to 10 percent decrease in the detection probability of solid objects, depending on the antenna type and the number of tags per object, as compared to scenarios where no liquids or metallics are present [10].
+We observed a 4% to 10% decrease in the detection probability of solid objects, depending on the antenna type and the number of tags per object, as compared to situations where no liquids or metallics are present.
+Figure 1 shows the average object detection probability for solid objects for different antenna types and power levels.
+This data indicates an almost constant detection probability separation for linear antennas, and a narrowing detection probability gap for circular antennas, as the number of tags per object increases.

 To detect metallic and liquid objects in our experiments, we had to considerably reduce the distance from the objects to the readers to ensure that tags are actually detectable at that range.
 Specifically, we reduced the approximate reader-to-tag distance to 32 inches, from the 55 inch range used for solid and non-metallic objects.
-In addition, we had to operate the readers at high power levels only.
-We observed an almost linear improvement in metallic and liquid object detection when the number of tags per object is increased, as compared to the rapidly increasing and then leveling detection probability curve for solid non-metallic objects.
-Figure 6 shows the detection probability statistics for several power levels and antenna configurations.
+In addition, we had to operate readers at high power levels only.
+To avoid using special tags that are specifically designed for metals and liquids, and to be able to compare relative improvements of multi-tags for solid/non-metallic objects with liquids